cmu-rss-lab/rosdiscover-evaluation/README.rst

   (docker)$ docker/run.sh compare autorally
   (native)$ pipenv run scripts/compare-recovered-observed.py autorally

-The comparison output is placed in :code:`experiments/recovery/subjects/autorally/compare.observed-recovered.log`.
+The comparison output is placed in :code:`experiments/recovery/subjects/autorally/compare.observed-recovered.txt`.
 The analyzed results used in the paper are in :code:`experiments/recovery/subjects/autorally/observed.recovered.compare.csv`.

-If you look at the file :code:`experiments/recovery/subjects/autorally/observed.recovered.compare.csv` (**TODO: Add link to result in repo**), it is divided into five sections.
+If you look at the file :code:`experiments/recovery/subjects/autorally/observed.recovered.compare.csv`, it is divided into five sections.

 1. Observed architecture summary.
 This summarizes the observed architceture.
 It is a summarization of :code:`experiments/recovery/subjects/autorally/observed.architecture.acme`
 2. Recovered architecture summary.
 This summarizes the recovered architecture.
 It is a summarization of :code:`experiments/recovery/subjects/autorally/recovered.architecture.acme`